 We believe strongly in being fully involved in our community.
 We work closely with our local primary schools to build curriculum and social links and, as the geographical area for our intake extends, we are developing our transition programme to help all our young people to make the transfer from primary to secondary education successfully.
 A work-readiness programme for all pupils across the school is also a valuable opportunity to help them learn about the world of work, engage with employers and businesses, and understand the skills required for a successful future career.
 We are an inclusive community and celebrate our diversity, not least in the extensive range of enrichment activities we offer which allow our pupils to strengthen their personal attribute skillset as well as extend their community links working with others within and outside of their school environment.

 The pastoral care of our children is a responsibility we take very seriously.
-To ensure each student is valued as an individual, our young people are welcomed into school by our Assistant Head Teacher who leads on Transition.
-In Year 7, pupils are taught in a dedicated Year 7 Hub, staying with the same Form Tutor for Years 7 – 11; their personal welfare is overseen by a team of Heads of Year and Student Support Advocates during Years 7 -11.
+To ensure each student is valued as an individual, our young people are welcomed into school by our Assistant Headteacher who leads on Transition.
+Children will stay with the same Form Tutor for Years 7 – 11; their personal welfare is overseen by a team of Heads of Year and Student Support Advocates during Years 7 -11.
 Our community school allows parents and carers to have personal contact with key members of staff.
 The relationships developed throughout the five years help us to know your children very well and to support them in making the most of the learning opportunities provided.